MicrosoftDocs/dynamics365smb-docs/business-central/warehouse-how-to-put-away-production-output.md

 How you put away your output from production depends on how your warehouse is set up as a location.
 Learn more at [Setting Up Warehouse Management](warehouse-setup-warehouse.md).

-In basic warehouse configurations where the location requires put-away processing, use the **Inventory Put-away** document to post production output and record put-aways for it.

-> [!NOTE]
+In a basic warehouse configuration for the inbound flow (put-away), on the **Location Card** page for the location, activate following settings:

+* Production, select the *Inventory Put-away* in the **Prod.
+Output Whse.
+Handling** field.
-> Assembly processes don't support inventory put-aways.
+* Assembly processes don't support inventory put-aways.
 You post an assembly order to register output.
 If you use bins, you can move items between the bins later.
 Learn more at [Move Items Ad Hoc in Basic Warehouse Configurations](warehouse-how-to-move-items-ad-hoc-in-basic-warehousing.md).
+* Projects, put-away is not applicable for projects.

-In advanced warehouse configurations where a location requires both put-away and receipt processing, create either an internal put-away document or a movement document to put away the output.
+In advanced warehouse configurations where a location requires both put-away, create either an internal put-away document or a movement document to put away the output.

 ## To put away production output with an inventory put-away